horserr/Compiler/readme.md

 ```

 - Inside switch statements, initialization cannot be done directly without curly braces.
 - A seemingly trivial error: I originally evaluated `Exp ASSIGNOP EXP` inside `resolveDef`.
-Alas, at this time variables
-  haven't been inserted into `vMap`.
+Alas, at this time variables haven't been inserted into `vMap`.
+So I squeeze through it by using a cumbersome function `checkInit`.
+Hope I will roll with it later.

 ## Project 1